 Reemployment Priority List (RPL): The RPL is the mechanism agencies use to give reemployment consideration to their former competitive service employees separated by a RIF or who have fully recovered from a compensable injury after more than one year.
 If you are currently on a Reemployment Priority List, you may be given priority consideration.

 SELECTIVE SERVICE: Male applicants born after December 31, 1959, must certify that they have registered with the Selective Service System, or are exempt from having to do so under the Selective Service Law.
 To register or verify your registration go to the Selective Service System website.

 May require completion of a 1 year probationary period.

-This announcement is being advertised concurrently under Announcement # WO DEU-2019-0007 which is open to all qualified persons.
+This announcement is being advertised concurrently under Announcement # WO Merit-2019-0024 which is open to current and former federal employees serving under a competitive service career or career-conditional appointment or reinstatement eligible.
 You must apply to each announcement separately if you wish to be considered under both recruitment methods.

 Government facilities are required to provide a smoke free environment for their employees.
 Smoking will be permitted only in designated areas.